Advanced U.S. History

 The class is not lecture-based, but is run as a modified “flipped classroom.”
 Students will be expected to watch films, engage in discussion posts, and read outside of class, so that the bulk of class time will be available to work through problems, analyze primary sources, and engage in collaborative, small-group learning.
 Generally Mondays we will address content and big questions, and Wednesdays will be our “workshop day,” where we build historiographical skills.
 Working with primary sources will guide students toward higher-order thinking and better critical thinking and analysis skills.

-Students who wish to list an AP course taken at WTMA on their homeschool transcript must register with the College Board.
+Students who wish to list an AP course taken at WTMA on their homeschool transcript must complete the course audit with the College Board.
 Once registered, they can indicate that they are using the Well-Trained Mind Academy as their online course provider.
 If a student wishes to take an AP exam, they must register to sit for the test with a local school.
-Our AP instructors provide information to their students about how to find a testing site and register for the exam.
+Our instructors provide information to their students about how to find a testing site and register for the exam.

 My student received great feedback on their work in this classes.
 Good preparation for college! - Parent Course Evaluation